codaris/PofoManager/README.md

 * Receiving files from Portfolio
 * Listing files on the Portfolio

+PofoManager also supports uploading pre-compiled firmware to a number of different Arduino models.

 ## Building the Project

 This project consists of two parts, the **Arduino Firmware** that drives the connections to the Portfolio over the parallel port and the **PofoManager** desktop application that communicates with the Arduino over USB.